Richard "Skip" Bronson

 Richard D. "Skip" Bronson is an American businessman and real estate developer.
 He is also the author of War At The Shore: Steve Wynn, Donald Trump and the Epic Battle to Save Atlantic City.

 Early life and education

 Bronson was born and raised in Hartford, Connecticut, the son of a window dresser at the G. Fox & Co. department store in Hartford.
-He was of Jewish descent.
-He started out as an insurance salesman at the Travelers Insurance Company.
+He started his career as an insurance salesman at the Travelers Insurance Company.

 Career

 His career in real estate began when Carl Bennett, the founder of Caldor, tasked him with developing a satellite store in Brookfield, Connecticut.
-And he went on to develop numerous strip malls throughout the region culminating with the 38-story CityPlace I in Hartford, Connecticut's tallest building.
-At 1.2 million square feet and 38 stories, it is the largest and tallest office building in the state.
+He went on to develop numerous strip malls throughout the region, culminating with the 38-story CityPlace I in Hartford, Connecticut's tallest building.
+At 1.2 million square feet and 38 stories, it is the state's largest and tallest office building.